NillionNetwork/nillion-docs/docs/blacklight/learn/verification.md

 # Verification

-This page describes the verification protocol from Nillion Blacklight.
-For an overview of the system architecture and its three core components (TEE Operators, Nillion's Ethereum L2, and Blacklight Nodes), see the [architecture](/blacklight/learn/architecture) page.
+This page describes the verification protocol utilized within Nillion Blacklight.
+For an overview of the system architecture and its three core components (TEE operators, Nillion's Ethereum L2, and Blacklight nodes), see the [architecture page](/blacklight/learn/architecture).

 ## TEE Operators

-Developers run their workloads inside Trusted Execution Environments (TEEs), such as [nilCC](/blind-computer/build/compute/overview).
+Developers run their workloads inside trusted execution environments (TEEs), such as [nilCC](/blind-computer/build/compute/overview).
 For each active workload, the TEE operators periodically submit heartbeat transactions (HTXs) to [Nillion's Ethereum L2](/blacklight/verify/network) at custom intervals (e.g., one every hour).

 ### Heartbeat Transaction (HTX)

-Each HTX serves as a proof of liveness, asserting that:
+Each HTX serves as a proof of liveness, asserting the three facts below.

 - The workload is still running inside a real TEE enclave
 - The workload is ready to be independently verified by the network
 - The workload maintains its privacy and integrity guarantees

 An HTX contains the metadata required for Blacklight nodes to independently verify a TEE workload.
-The following example illustrates the structure of an HTX:
+The below example illustrates the structure of an HTX.

 ```json
 {